Nextiva / Blog / VoIP

 Likewise, your agent’s experience must be top of mind, too.

-One of your goals must be to empower agents to be productive and provide value where they need to fill in the gaps of whichever system you choose.
+One of your goals should be to empower contact center agents to be productive and provide value where they need to fill in the gaps of the chosen system.

 Need help deciding which is the right choice for you?
 Speak to a Nextiva expert to help get ahead of your inbound calls.